owlapp-org/owl/README.md

 ### TODO

+- [ ] Complete security and isolation of user data.
 - [ ] Add CI support
 - [ ] Robust tests on the frontend side
 - [ ] More automation on `develop > build > publish` path.